 Maternal Positioning is a term used for talking about the posture and positions women use in pregnancy and in labor for comfort and labor progress.
 The 2nd Principle of Spinning Babies is Gravity.
 Maternal positioning uses the 2nd Principle of Spinning Babies: Gravity.

 Childbirth educator Pauline Scott coined the phrase Optimal Fetal Positioning to describe the work of Midwife Jean Sutton.
 These two women published Understanding and Teaching Optimal Fetal Positioning in 1996.
 Two facts will help you to understand why fetal position is important:

-- Baby's rotate to come from the womb through the pelvis and out.
+- Baby's rotate through the pelvis to emerge from the womb.

-- Fetal position effects fetal rotation and descent.
+- Fetal position effects the relative ease of fetal rotation and descent.

 Spinning Babies is an approach to childbirth preparation like no other.

 Mom's job is to dilate, but baby' s job is to rotate.
-If we can help baby's job be easier, we can make labor easier for the mother as well.
-Now, women wanting a natural, or physiological childbirth can learn the Principles and techniques to empower their dream.
+When baby's job is easier, labor is easier for mother as well.

 Birth offers a spectrum of possibilities.
-The unsual variations are on either end of a bell-shaped statistical curve.
-For instance, its unusual to have a super-easy posterior or truly need a cesarean for a posterior baby.
+The unusual variations are on either end of a bell-shaped statistical curve.
+For instance, its unusual to have a super-easy posterior or to truly need a cesarean for a posterior baby.

 Spinning Babies has a plan for moving women towards the easier side of the bell curve.
 Spinning Babies may just be the rainbow in the storm of confusing labor challenges.
 Let's look at the spectrum and where you might find yourself on it.